 Looking out on Mount Vesuvius from Sorrento has an infinite feel.
 The sun sets in perfect shades of pink and purple as one of the world’s most well known volcanoes appears to be glowing.
 While most backpackers base themselves out of Sorrento in order to see the Amalfi Coast, there is much more to see than just hopping a bus to Positano or sitting in Piazza Tasso in Sorrento.
 To Sorrento and beyond, activities abound from isolated ruins to cave hunting for your own private swimming hole.
-Get your travel insurance and off you go!

 Time travel is possible just south of the Amalfi Coast.

-While most travelers stick to Sorrento and the jaw-dropping coastline, head a little bit further south and you won’t be disappointed.
+While most travelers stick to beaches in Sorrento and the jaw-dropping coastline, head a little bit further south and you won’t be disappointed.
 The ruins of Paestum stand incredibly preserved and intact.
 In the heat of summer, you can have much of this archaeological site to yourself for few know about some of the best-preserved temples from Magna Graecia.
 The ancient city was built for Poseidon around the 6th century B.C.
 As the sound of locusts fill the air, you can admire these UNESCO listed temples and feel as though you have stepped back in time.